new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/build-and-deploy-an-image-hosting-service-on-sevalla/'>How to Build and Deploy an Image Hosting Service on Sevalla</a> by Manish Shivanandhan
+1. <a href='https://www.freecodecamp.org/news/how-to-use-github-from-the-command-line/'>What is the GitHub CLI?
+How to Use GitHub from the Command Line</a> by AYUSH MISHRA
-2. <a href='https://www.freecodecamp.org/news/how-to-publish-an-npm-package/'>How to Publish an npm Package - Explained with Examples</a> by Ikegah Oliver
+2. <a href='https://www.freecodecamp.org/news/build-and-deploy-an-image-hosting-service-on-sevalla/'>How to Build and Deploy an Image Hosting Service on Sevalla</a> by Manish Shivanandhan

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.